Meet the GLI Team

 Certificate/Non-Degree Program Coordinator

 Rebecca serves as the lead coordinator for all GLI networking and social events, plus its ESL program.
 In addition, she conducts GLI’s professional tours and seminars to local, state and national industries and agencies; provides administrative support to GLI instructors; coordinates the quarterly course and event schedules; and provides academic advising to professionals in the nondegree certificate program.
 Rebecca has worked for UC San Diego since 2015, most recently as a member of the graduate admissions team at the Rady School of Management.
-Also an alumna of UC San Diego, Rebecca received her B.A. in political science-international relations.
-She is currently pursuing an M.A. in leadership studies at the University of San Diego, with a focus in international higher education.
+She is an alumna of UC San Diego and received her B.A. in political science-international relations.
+Rebecca also earned her M.A. in leadership studies at the University of San Diego, with a focus in international higher education.

 Certificate/Non-degree Program Coordinator